team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/avocado.md

 **Non-companion plants:** Plants with deep roots may interfere with Avocado root growth

 ## Description:
 The avocado is a medium-sized, evergreen tree in the laurel family (Lauraceae).
 Its fruit is botanically a large berry containing a single large seed.
+Avocado oil is used in cosmetics and soap making.
+Avocado leaves are used as a tea for medicinal purposes.
+Grows best in the wet zones in Sri Lanka up to 1500 meters above sea level.
+Requires annual rainfall of 1200-1300mm.
 Sri Lanka has developed several local varieties adapted to specific regions.

-#### Recommended Varieties:
+**Recommended Varieties:**
 - Pollock: A West Indian variety that performs well in Sri Lanka's wet zones.
 It produces large, pear-shaped fruits with smooth, thin skin.
 The fruit remains green when ripe, weighs about 600 grams, and contains 3-8% fat.
 - Grotferis: A hybrid of the Mexico and West Indian groups.
 Produces large fruits weighing about 600 grams.
 The fruit is oval-shaped and turns purple when ripe.
 Contains 5-10% fat.
 - Peradeniya purple hybrid: A locally developed variety.
 Produces round, medium-sized fruits that turn purple when ripe.
 Average fruit weight is 300-350 grams.